-Our priorities, goals, likes, and dislikes inevitably change with the passage of time.
-Beyond the simple in-and-outs of our everyday lives, we experience deeper changes as our life experiences evolve and transform us.
-More than ever, these life experiences are influenced by technology: how we plan them, how we experience them, and how we remember them.
+Your priorities, goals, likes, and dislikes inevitably change with the passage of time.
+Beyond the simple in-and-outs of your everyday lives, you experience deeper changes as your life experiences evolve and transform us.
+More than ever, technology influences these life experiences including how you plan, experience, and remember them.

 To truly know your partner, especially in the Digital Age, it is necessary to first know yourself.
-With the stressors of daily life – from deadlines at work, cleaning around the house, children to take care of, finances to manage, etc – we don’t always have the opportunity to make the time to ponder these important questions of self-actualization.
+With the stressors of daily life, you don’t always have the opportunity to make the time to ponder these important questions of self-actualization.

 Dr. John Gottman understands all of this and encourages you and your partner to set aside some time to consider the following questions.

-While we encourage you to begin this exercise over the weekend, it is not meant to be completed all at once!
-Rather, it is meant to be completed over time, in a relaxed and focused manner.
-We hope that the conversations facilitated by this exercise last for weeks, months, and even years to come.
-These questions will allow you to embark upon deep and meaningful explorations of yourself while strengthening your bond with your partner, deepening your love for one another through the intimacy created by sharing your deepest hopes and dreams!
-Without further ado:
+The following exercise is not meant to be completed all at once.
+Complete this over time in a relaxed and focused manner.
+The conversations facilitated by this exercise can last for weeks, months, and even years to come.
+These questions will allow you to embark on deep and meaningful explorations.

 Who Am I?